Monday, February 6, 2023

 Phenomenological Papers II: Art & Self-Consciousness

-This is the second essay in my series, The Phenomenological Papers, a series of three essays on similar topicsYou can find the first essay here.
+This is the second essay in my series, The Phenomenological Papers, a series of essays on similar topicsYou can find the first essay here.
 Like the first, this is also an old essay that I have substantively revised, so much so, in fact, that the original is unrecognisable in it.
 This, and the next essay, will be on something I have long been preoccupied with: the experience of art.
 Not totally happy with the formulation, but I hope you enjoy.

 The universal need for expression in art lies…in man’s rational impulse to exalt the inner and outer world into a spiritual consciousness for himself, as an object in which he recognises his own self.
 He satisfies the need of this spiritual freedom when he makes all that exists explicit for himself within, and in a corresponding way realises this his explicit self without, evoking thereby, in this reduplication of himself, what is in him into vision and into knowledge for his own mind and that of others.